eclipse-archived/ceylon-lang.org/documentation/1.1/tour/functions.md

 ## Anonymous functions

-The most famous higher-order functions are a trio of functions for tranforming, filtering, and summarizing sequences of values.
+The most famous higher-order functions are a trio of functions for transforming, filtering, and summarizing sequences of values.
 In Ceylon, these three functions, `map()`, `filter()`, and `fold()` are methods of the interface [`Iterable`](#{site.urls.apidoc_1_1}/Iterable.type.html).